voroshkov/Chorus-RF-Laptimer/README.md

 <a name="setup-and-usage-guide"></a>
 ## Setup and Usage Guide
- 1. Power on the Chorus device and place it on one side of the finish gate.
+ 1. Power on the Chorus device and put it on the ground in the middle of the finish gate facing upwards.
- 2. Start the Android app and connect to the Chorus device.
+ 2. Start the mobile app and connect to the Chorus device.
  3. Setup VTX Band/Channel for each Solo device in Android app (on the "Freq" tab)
  4. Fully prepare racing drones and power them up (VTX must be powered in racing mode).
- 5. Go a bit beyond the opposite side of the gate with the powered drone (normally 3-4 meters from the installed Chorus Laptimer).
+ 5. Take a powered drone a bit above the gate.
  6. Capture current RSSI value as a threshold using the Android app (use "Set" button for appropriate channel on "Pilots" tab).
  7. Repeat steps 5,6 for each drone taking part in a race.
  8. Calibrate timers using the corresponding button on a "Race" tab (in case you have more than 1 Solo device).